 I, Michael Burkland, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Annual Report of Five9, Inc. (the "Company") on Form 10-K for the fiscal year ended December 31, 2015 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Annual Report on Form 10-K fairly presents in all material respects the financial condition and results of operations of the Company.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Annual Report of Five9, Inc. (the "Company") on Form 10-K for the fiscal year ended December 31, 2016 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Annual Report on Form 10-K fairly presents in all material respects the financial condition and results of operations of the Company.

-Date: March 3, 2016 By: /s/ Michael Burkland
+Date: February 28, 2017 By: /s/ Michael Burkland

 Michael Burkland

-Cł nief Executive Officer and President
+Chief Executive Officer and President

-I, Barry Zwarenstein, certify, pursuant to 18 U.S Sarbanes-Oxley Act of 2002, that the Annual Report of year ended December 31, 2015 fully complies with the Exchange Act of 1934 and that information contained material respects the financial condition and results of of Five9, Inc. (the "Compa e requirements of Section in such Annual Report on ny") on Form 10-K for the fiscal 13(a) or 15(d) of the Securities Form 10-K fairly presents in all
+Report of the S Barry Zwarenstein, certify, pursuant to 18 U.S.C.
+Section 1350, of Five9, Inc. (the "Company") on Form 10-K for the fiscal year ecurities Exchange Act of 1934 and that information contained in and results of operations of the Company. ended December 31, 2016 fully comp plies with the requirements of Section 13(a) or 15(d)

-Date: March 3, 2016 By: /s/ Barry Zwarenstein
+Date: February 28, 2017 Ву: /s/ Barry Zwarenstein

 Barry Zwarenstein

 Chief Financial Officer